Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 1. Save the final SQL query to extract and sample the data and copy-paste the query directly into a [Reader][reader] module in Azure Machine Learning, or
 2. Persist the sampled and engineered data you plan to use for model building in a new database table and use the new table in the [Reader][reader] module in Azure Machine Learning.

-In this section we will save the final query to extract and sample the data.
-The second method is demonstrated in the [Data Exploration and Feature Engineering in IPython Notebook](#ipnb) section.

 For a quick verification of the number of rows and columns in the tables populated earlier using parallel bulk import,